dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 3. **Out Bucket** - where EmrEtlRunner stores the processed SnowPlow-format event files
 4. **Archive Bucket** - where EmrEtlRunner moves the raw SnowPlow event logs after successful processing

 You will have already setup the In Bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.
+Please note that currently Redshift can only load from buckets in the US region, so you will need to put your three data buckets in "us-east-1" if you are using Redshift.

 So, create the other three buckets in the same AWS region as your In Bucket.
 Take a note of the buckets' names as you will need to use these buckets shortly.